lucia-auth/lucia/docs/pages/upgrade-v3/sqlite.md

 CREATE TABLE new_user (
     id TEXT NOT NULL PRIMARY KEY,
     email TEXT NOT NULL UNIQUE,
-    hashed_password TEXT NOT NULL
+    password_hash TEXT NOT NULL
 );

-INSERT INTO new_user (id, email, hashed_password)
+INSERT INTO new_user (id, email, password_hash)
-SELECT user.id, email, hashed_password FROM user INNER JOIN key ON key.user_id = user.id
+SELECT user.id, email, password_hash FROM user INNER JOIN key ON key.user_id = user.id
-WHERE hashed_password IS NOT NULL;
+WHERE password_hash IS NOT NULL;

 CREATE TABLE new_session (
     id TEXT NOT NULL PRIMARY KEY,